Search

 The employer will provide you with a list of DOT-qualified Substance Abuse Professionals (SAPs).

-6. Your SAP Will Conduct an Evaluation
+2. Attend Your SAP Evaluation

 You’ll meet with your DOT-qualified SAP for an evaluation.